scRNA-Compt/EasyDesign/README.md

 For quick start of EasyDesign, we provide an example dataset provided the examples/ folder, which includes one DNA sequence.
 Additionally, we recommend providing a URL that allows downloading the FASTA file as input.

 You can use tools like curl, request, or similar ones for making the API call.
-Now ,the demonstration of using curl is as follows.
+Now open another terminal session  and the demonstration of using curl is as follows.

 _Note: If the fasta_url download link is not available, you can customize the fasta_url as long as it can be downloaded, or set the fasta_url to empty and provide the absolute path for example.fasta in source folder for fasta_file parameter._